9° 28' 60S Long 147° 10' 60E Port Moresby is located on a peninsula

 During 1942-1944, the Port Moresby area was developed into a major

-American and Australian staging area and airfield complex to support
+Allied staging area and airfield complex to support

 Port Moresby is the national capital

 war have been removed or disappeared.
-The PNG
+To this day, wartime Marston

 Matting / PSP (Pierced Steel Planking) is still used as fences, sidewalks

-Burns Philips Building
+Burns Philp Building

 Built prewar, overlooks the wharf area and survived the war undamaged, across from the Papuan Hotel.
 Remains and is used by small shops until it burned down in late 2005.